SoftInstigate/restheart-website/learn/request-transformers.md

 gets executed to any requests that involves the db and its children resources
 (collections, documents, file buckets, schema stores, etc.).
-* a transformer declared in the *rts* collaction property, gets executed to any requests that involves the collection and its documents.
+* a transformer declared in the *rts* collection property, gets executed to any requests that involves the collection and its documents.